Exact output tracking in prescribed finite time via funnel control: Conclusion

-We introduced a funnel control scheme which achieves exact tracking in predefined finite time while the error between the reference and the output evolve within the boundaries of a prescribed funnel.
-We proved that the application of the proposed control scheme yields a closed loop system which has a maximal solution, all signals are bounded, and the error as well as all its relevant derivatives are zero at the predefined final time.
+We proposed a feedback controller, which achieves exact tracking in predefined finite time, while the tracking error evolves within prescribed boundaries.
+We rigorously proved boundedness of all signals, and that the error as well as all its relevant derivatives vanish at the predefined final time.

-\begin{ack} I am deeply indebted to Thomas Berger (University of Paderborn) for many fruitful discussions and helpful advices. \end{ack}
+\begin{ack} I am deeply indebted to Thomas Berger (University of Paderborn) for many fruitful discussions.
+I am also grateful for the comments of the anonymous reviewers who drew my attention to some important aspects. \end{ack}